 Parents and Spouses

-- if you have excess cash to invest and a lower-tax bracket spouse or children, consider an incomesplitting plan by lending money to a family member to take advantage of the low prescribed interest rates (2% to December 31, 2018 and for the first quarter of 2019)
+- if you have excess cash to invest and a lower-tax bracket spouse or children, consider an income splitting plan by lending money to a family member to take advantage of the low prescribed interest rates (1% in Q1 2022)

 - Deposit Canada Child Benefit payments into a bank account in the name of your child so that income earned thereon is taxed in the child’s hands.